-2.1 Implement a comprehensive and integrated Frequent Rapid Transit Network by 2041 that includes:
+- 2.1 Implement a comprehensive and integrated Frequent Rapid Transit Network by 2041 that includes: - existing subway, transitway and BRT services (See Map 3); - 15-minute GO Regional Express Rail on the Lakeshore East and West, Kitchener, Stouffville and Barrie Corridors, In Delivery for 2025 (see Map 3); - In Delivery BRT and LRT projects (see Map 3); - In Development projects (see Map 4); - additional transit infrastructure improvements to resolve key gaps (proposed new LRT and BRT projects, see Map 5); - additional 15-minute GO Regional Express Rail services beyond 2025 (see Map 5); - a Priority Bus and Priority Streetcar system that connects existing and planned rapid transit, LRT and BRT (see Map 5); and - Frequent Regional Express Bus services (see Map 5 and Map 7). - 2.2 Strengthen and support the ability of local transit to provide reliable service in urban areas where demand for transit is high, and to connect to the Frequent Rapid Transit Network. - 2.3 Develop and implement a 24-hour transit network composed of strategic regional routes to address growing off-peak markets and destinations. - 2.4 Deliver a Regional Express Bus Network to serve long-distance transit markets not served by GO RER (see Map 7).

-- Existing subway, transitway and BRT services (See Map 3); - 15-minute GO Regional Express Rail on the Lakeshore East and West, Kitchener, Stouffville and Barrie Corridors, In Delivery for 2025 (see Map 3); - In Delivery BRT and LRT projects (see Map 3); - In Development projects (see Map 4); - additional transit infrastructure improvements to resolve key gaps (proposed new LRT and BRT projects, see Map 5 and Map 6); - additional 15-minute GO Regional Express Rail services beyond 2025 (see Map 5 and Map 6); - a Priority Bus system that connects existing and planned rapid transit, LRT and BRT (see Map 5 and Map 6); and - Frequent Regional Express Bus services (see Map 5, Map 6 and Map 7). - 2.2 Strengthen and support the ability of local transit to provide reliable service in urban areas where demand for transit is high, and to connect to the Frequent Rapid Transit Network. - 2.3 Develop and implement a regional 24-hour transit network composed of strategic regional routes to address growing off-peak markets and destinations. - 2.4 Deliver a Regional Express Bus Network to serve long-distance transit markets not served by GO RER (see Map 7). - 2.5 Improve access to airports, and prioritize transit use by airport passengers and workers: - Coordinate with the Greater Toronto Airports Authority, Ports Toronto, the John C. Munro Hamilton International Airport and the federal government on ground transportation plans to the region's airports and surrounding areas. - Coordinate with the planning and implementation of Pearson Airport's Regional Transportation Centre to facilitate enhanced transit access to the airport, and to enable Pearson and the Airport Employment Area to continue supporting economic growth throughout the GTHA.
+2.5 Improve access to airports, and prioritize transit use by airport passengers and workers:

-2.6.
-Strengthen connections between the GTHA and Waterloo Region, supporting the economic prosperity of the GGH and the growth of one of North America's largest technology clusters.
+- Coordinate with the Greater Toronto Airports Authority, Ports Toronto, the John C. Munro Hamilton International Airport and the federal government on ground transportation plans to the region's airports and surrounding areas. - Coordinate with the planning and implementation of Pearson Airport's Regional Transit Centre to facilitate enhanced transit access to the airport, and to enable Pearson and the surrounding employment areas to continue supporting economic growth throughout the GTHA. - 2.6 Strengthen connections between the GTHA and the Region of Waterloo, to support the economic prosperity of the GGH and the growth of one of North America's largest technology clusters.